Exploring Trinidad’s “deep south”:

 Beyond San Fernando, the South Trunk Road leads to the village of La Brea.

 The result of a fault in the sandstone 250 feet down, through which crude oil or bitumen seeps.
 The pitch has been exported for decades, for use on roofs and road surfaces.
-One of only three natural asphalt lakes in the world (the other two are in Venezuela and California), the Pitch Lake is a dark mass of slowly churning natural asphalt.
+One of only three natural asphalt lakes in the world (the other two are in Venezuela and California, and there are reports that Trinidad’s is the largest), the Pitch Lake is a dark mass of slowly churning natural asphalt.
 It looks like an abandoned car park, and you can walk easily on the surface; but a car would start sinking quite quickly into the pitch.
 Swallowed objects may reappear years later as the pitch slowly swirls.
-The Amerindians of Trinidad are said to have believed that the Pitch Lake was created by the Good Spirit to drown a village whose people had sinned by killing too many hummingbirds.
+The First Peoples or Amerindians of Trinidad are said to have believed that the Pitch Lake was created by the Good Spirit to drown a village whose people had sinned by killing too many hummingbirds.
 In 1595, the British adventurer Sir Walter Raleigh patched his leaking ships with pitch from the lake, and was pleased to find it did not melt easily.
-A small museum contains Amerindian artefacts found at the lake.
+A small museum contains First Peoples artefacts found at the lake.
 Open daily from 9am to 5pm.
 Admission fee includes a guided tour.
 The La Brea Pitch Lake Tour Guides Association operates the visitor facility.
 T: 651-1232.

 In the heart of oil country, the site of Labour Day observances every 19 June.
 It was the location of oil riots in the 1930s which were significant to the birth of unions for oilworkers.